-- Happened in the episode of Series/That 70s Show when the boys went to Canada (including Leo) while Jackie convinced Donna to come with her to a modelling try-out.
+- Happened in the episode of That '70s Show when the boys went to Canada (including Leo) while Jackie convinced Donna to come with her to a modelling try-out.

 - Happens regularly in Coupling, where pretty much every episode will have a separate discussion by the guys and the girls highlighting the different attitudes and perceptions of the two sexes.
 This is largely because the cast is composed or two Power Trios with alpha couple Steve and Susan as the centered egos, each with their own same-sex id and superego friends.